QualcommHack/Cognify/README.md

-Here's a shortened version of your README for easy copying to GitHub:

----

-# Computer Use Agent
+# COGNIFY Computer Use Agent

 An autonomous desktop automation agent that combines LLM reasoning, OCR screen analysis, and PyAutoGUI to perform tasks through natural language commands.